E-Book | May 9, 2025

 Source: Altasciences

-Reducing the incidence of motor vehicle accidents (MVAs) that occur because of drug-impaired driving is a public health priority.
-There are more than 20,000 FDA-approved drugs on the market currently, many of which contain psychoactive or sedative pharmaceutical ingredients which could alter the ability to operate a motor vehicle.
-Systematically identifying drugs that may increase the potential for MVAs is a critical component in safe and effective drug development.
+Reducing the incidence of motor vehicle accidents (MVAs) caused by drug-impaired driving remains a critical public health priority.
+With over 20,000 FDA-approved medications currently on the market, many of which include psychoactive or sedative components, there is significant potential for some drugs to impair a person’s ability to safely operate a vehicle.
+Proactively identifying and evaluating medications that may increase the risk of MVAs is, therefore, an essential aspect of responsible and effective drug development.

 Get unlimited access to: